greenboxal/doggohub/doc/workflow/add-user/add-user.md

 ---

-Once the user accepts the invitation, they will be prompted to create a new GitLab account using the same e-mail address the invitation was sent to.
+Once the user accepts the invitation, they will be prompted to create a new DoggoHub account using the same e-mail address the invitation was sent to.

 ## Request access to a project